Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

 Interface Configuration
 =======================

-..
-TODO: look into unifying the names for the right-click menu

 The "Interface Configuration" option, seen here as :numref:`Figure %s: Lumina Interface Configuration <lumina31>`, is used to configure the context (right-click) menu, desktop, and floating